 Additions to the CPI basket at the June 2008 quarter have resulted in the publication of two new indexes at the class level of the New Zealand Household Expenditure Classification (NZHEC).
 These classes are clothing accessories, and other education.
 Before the review, expenditure on goods and services within these two classes was allocated to other apparel, and education items, respectively.
 There is also one new subgroup, for other education.
 As the two classes and one subgroup are new, they will be expressed on a base of the June 2008 quarter (=1000).

 Rounding of index numbers and calculation of percentage changes

 Published index numbers are rounded to the nearest index point for all periods following the expression base.
 The rounding of index numbers takes place as the final step before dissemination.
-That is, the CPI structure is calculated, class to subgroup, subgroup to group, and groups to all groups, and then after that, rounding of index numbers occurs at each level.
+That is, the CPI structure is calculated, class to subgroup, subgroup to group, and groups to all groups, and then after that, rounding of index numbers occurs at each level.---PDF BREAK---

 Percentage changes are published to one decimal place and are calculated from index numbers rounded to the nearest index point.
 For comparisons that cross the expression base, rounded index numbers (for the later period) should be compared to unrounded index numbers (for the earlier period).